kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/syllabus.typ

 == Debugging help

 As much as I want to promise you everything will be smooth, I would lying if I told you there will not be any bugs and problems during your lab.
 And during the class, I will probably need to resolve multiple situations in a relatively short time scale.
+There will be an office hour from the TA the day after the class, which the TA will help you tackle the problems you have during the lab.